SonnyPegueroCC/virtual-private-network/README.md

 </p>
 <p>

-Looking at this exercise we see that we have utilized 3 different IP addresses just from your local computer to connect to the internet.
+Summary of IP Addresses

-Home IP (USA): 137.103.51.136
+Your home IP (USA): 137.103.51.136
-Virtual Machin IP (France): 20.216.176.18
+VM IP (France): 20.216.176.18
-Virtual Machin IP VPN (Japan) 212.102.51.251
+VPN IP (Japan): 212.102.51.251

 </p>
 <br />
-If you no longer need the VM, ensure to remove it from the Azure account for unwanted charges.
+Remove the VM to Avoid Charges

-**
+If you no longer need the VM, remove it from your Azure account to avoid unnecessary charges.